 There are a number of standards related to cryptography.
 Here are the following standards for encryption:

 - Data Encryption Standard (now obsolete).

 File system-level encryption, often called file and folder encryption, is a form of disk encryption where individual files or directories are encrypted by the file system itself.

 Disk encryption is a technology that protects information by converting it into unreadable code that cannot be deciphered easily by authorised users.
 Disk encryption uses disk encryption software or hardware to encrypt every bit of data that goes on a disk or disk volume.

 Email Encryption Overview

-Email encryption is a form of email protection designed to protect safeguard the content from being read by entities other than the intended recipients.
+Email encryption is encryption of email messages designed to protect the content from being read by entities other than the intended recipients.
 Email encryption may also include authentication.
 Email is not secure and may disclose sensitive information.
 Most emails are currently transmitted in the clear (not encrypted) form.
 By means of some available tools, people other than designated recipients can read the email content.
 Email encryption traditionally uses one of two protocols, either TLS or end-to-end encryption.
 Within end-to-end encryption, there are several options, including PGP and S/MIME protocols.